SheffieldML/GPclust/README.md

-colvb
+GPclust
 =====

-Collapsed Variational Bayes.
+Clustering time series using Gaussain processs and Variational Bayes.

-***

-Currently implemented models include
+Currently implemented models are

-* LDA - Latent Dirichlet Allocation
 * MOG - Mixture of Gausians
-* MMOG - Multiple MOG (which is kind of like a continuous version of LDA)
 * MOHGP - Mixtures of Hierarchical Gaussian Processes

-Other files are common to several models: col_vb contains a skeleton for the class, and includes the optimiser col_mix contains the base class for a mixture model (MOG, MOHGP)

 Citation
 ========